Assistant Professor in the Shimer Great Books SchoolContact

-“Male Hysteria: Work and Disability in Late 19th Century France,” in Phallacies: Historical Intersections of Disability and Masculinity, Edited by Kathleen Brian and James Trent.
+“Hysteria in the Male: Images of Masculinity in Late 19th Century France,” in Phallacies: Historical Intersections of Disability and Masculinity, Edited by Kathleen Brian and James Trent.
 Oxford University Press, September 2017.

 “In Search of an Object: Organicist Sociology and the Reality of Society in Fin-de-Siècle France.”
 History of the Human Sciences, 16 (2003): 51-72

 “Moral Education for the Elite of Democracy: The classe de philosophie Between Sociology and Philosophy.”
 Journal of the History of the Behavioral Sciences, 38 (2002): 355-369.